EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

 Options are entered as a sequence of tags delimited by a semicolon:&thinsp; **string1;string2;...** .

   Tag   |  purpose
   emom  |  generate the output ASA moments, needed for self-consistency noemom |  suppress generation of the output ASA moments idos  |  make integrated properties, such as the sum of one-electron energies noidos |
   dmat  |  make the density-matrix G_<sub>RL,R'L'</sub>
   sdmat |  make the site-diagonal density-matrix G_<sub>RL,RL'</sub>.
-The density matrix is written to _dmat.ext_{: style="color: green"}. pdos  |  Make the partial density of states (this has never been checked) p3    |  Use third order potential functions shftef  |  Find charge neutrality point by shifting the Fermi level, rather than adding a constant potential shift frzvc |  Suppress saving the constant potential shift used to determine charge neutrality padtol|  Set the tolerance for maximum potential shift permissible by Pade interpolation, as described above
+The density matrix is written to _dmat.ext_{: style="color: green"}. pdos  |  Make the partial density of states (this has never been checked)
+    p3  |  Use third order potential functions shftef |  Find charge neutrality point by shifting the Fermi level, rather than adding a constant potential shift frzvc |  Suppress saving the constant potential shift used to determine charge neutrality padtol|  Set the tolerance for maximum potential shift permissible by Pade interpolation, as described above

- The following are for the CPA:
+ The following are specific to the CPA:

   omgtol  |  Tolerance in the Omega potential, CPA self-consistency omgmix  |  How much of prior iterations to mix, CPA self-consistency